carpentries/lesson-development-training/learners/checkout.md

 The Etherpad is a collaborative note-taking tool that is widely used in Carpentries workshops and many other activities in the community.
 We also use Etherpads for sign-ups and notes on recurring events, like community events and teaching demonstrations.
 Although we have used CodiMD for notetaking during Collaborative Lesson Development Training, Etherpad is used for community sessions including Pilot Workshop Debriefs.
+You may also use the Etherpad for interaction or notetaking during your lesson pilot.
+Etherpad may be preferred to CodiMD for trainings where using markdown is not part of the prerequisite knowledge or taught in the training itself.
 ::::::::::::::::::::::::::::::::::::::::::::::::::

 ## GitHub Skill-ups